 - Ensure that the school keeps the records of all SEND pupils up to date

-- Work with the Head Teacher and Academy Councillors to ensure that the school meets its responsibilities with regard to reasonable adjustments and access arrangements by phoning the school on 01207 560235 or sending an email to: email@example.com
+- Work with the Headteacher and Academy Council to ensure that the school meets its responsibilities with regard to reasonable adjustments and access arrangements by phoning the school on 01207 560235 or sending an email to: email@example.com

-If you would like a paper copy (or any other format) of any of our documents on our website please speak to the school office, who will provide them to you free of charge.
+If you would like a paper copy of any of our documents on our website please speak to the school office, who will provide them to you free of charge.